JimmySunCreater/AWS-IoTFleetWise-NXP-RDB2-Demo/README.md

 **6. Data ingestion**

 Since CARLA is install in a server, a usb to CAN converter is used to transfer the digital data into CAN bus logic level signal.
 CAN high/low are connected to FLEX_CAN0_H/L.
->Detailed configuration for step 5 and 6 can be reached at [/CARLA/README.md](https://github.com/JimmySunCreater/AWS-IoTFleetwise-NXP-RDB2-Demo/blob/main/CARLA/README.md)
+>Detailed configuration for step 5 and 6 can be reached at [CARLA Deploy](https://github.com/JimmySunCreater/AWS-IoTFleetwise-NXP-RDB2-Demo/blob/main/CARLA/README.md)
 * * *
 **7. Inspect canbus data and package**